-- Section 4.1, "Verifying Password Synchronization Settings in iManager," on page 21 - Section 4.2, "Verifying Password Synchronization Settings in Designer," on page 23
+- "Verifying Password Synchronization Settings in iManager" on page 21 - "Verifying Password Synchronization Settings in Designer" on page 23

-4.1 Verifying Password Synchronization Settings in iManager
+Verifying Password Synchronization Settings in iManager

-- 1 In iManager, open the properties page for the driver whose password settings you want to check: - 1a Click w to display the Identity Manager Administration page. - 1b In the Administration list, click Identity Manager Overview. - 1c On the Driver Sets tab, locate the driver set that contains the driver whose settings you want to check.
-If the driver set is not listed on the Driver Sets tab, use the Search In field to search for and display the driver set. - 1d Click the driver set to open the Driver Set Overview page. - 1e Click the driver to display the Driver Overview page. - 1f Click the upper right corner of the driver to display the Actions menu, then click Edit properties. - 2 One the properties page, click the Server Variables tab to display the Password Synchronization page.
+- 1 In iManager, open the properties page for the driver whose password settings you want to check: - 1a Click wo to display the Identity Manager Administration page. - 1b In the Administration list, click Identity Manager Overview. - 1c On the Driver Sets tab, locate the driver set that contains the driver whose settings you want to check.
+If the driver set is not listed on the Driver Sets tab, use the Search In field to search for and display the driver set. - 1d Click the driver set to open the Driver Set Overview page. - 1e Click the driver to display the Driver Overview page. - 1f Click the upper right corner of the driver to display the Actions menu, then click Edit properties. - 2 Navigate to Roles and Tasks > Password Synchronization tab to see the password synchronization options.